Stone Bridge at Chickamauga

 ⚔️ battlefield

-Fort Oglethorpe, Tennessee ยท Est. 1863
+Fort Oglethorpe, Tennessee · Est. 1863

 👻

-The Ghost Story
+The Full Story

 The Stone Bridge at Chickamauga spans one of the most blood-soaked landscapes of the Civil War.
 The Battle of Chickamauga, fought on September 19-20, 1863, was the second bloodiest engagement of the entire war, surpassed only by Gettysburg.
 In just two days of fighting in the dense woods and fields of northwestern Georgia near the Tennessee border, approximately 35,000 men became casualties.
 Many of the Union dead were left lying in the fields for weeks before being buried in hastily dug, unmarked graves -- graves that the surrounding parkland still conceals.

 In the 1970s, the legend of Old Green Eyes saw a massive resurgence when park rangers and local residents reported close-range encounters with the creature.
 Park historian Edward Tinney described encountering a tall man in a long black duster with long black hair and eyes that were 'glaring, almost greenish-orange in color, flashing like some sort of wild animal.'
-When a car's headlights struck the apparition, it vanished instantly.
+When a car's headlights struck the figure, it vanished instantly.

 Researched from 8 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.